arepageek/reactnd-project-readable/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Information

+Bboth the server and app must be running simultaneously in separate terminal window.